About Us

 Emily officially began her career in estate planning and elder law in 2021.
 In her spare time, Emily enjoys reading, going to the movies, exploring new breweries, traveling, and spending time with her fiancé, Travis, and goldendoodle, Tessie.

 Sydney graduated cum laude from Worcester State University with a B.S. in Criminal Justice and a minor in History.
-She was granted membership to Omicron Delta Kappa, Chi Alpha Sigma and Alpha Phi Sigma honor societies while at WSU.
-During her time at WSU, she was a two-year captain of the varsity softball team, while also being a two-time Player of the Year for her conference and one time All-American.
-She then went on to get her Master of Arts in Criminology from the University of Massachusetts Lowell.
-She is currently a J.D. candidate at New England School of Law in Boston, in her second year.
-In her spare time, Sydney enjoys reading, crocheting, golfing and spending time with her husband and her three kitties, Max, Salem and Shuri.
+She was honored with membership to Omicron Delta Kappa, Chi Alpha Sigma, and Alpha Phi Sigma honor societies, a testament to her dedication and leadership during her time at WSU.
+Sydney served as a two-year captain of the varsity softball team, earning two-time Player of the Year honors for her conference and an impressive All-American distinction.
+She went on to further her education, earning her Master of Arts in Criminology from the University of Massachusetts Lowell, before setting her sights on the legal field.
+Sydney then earned her Juris Doctorate from New England School of Law in Boston, solidifying her commitment to serving others and making a meaningful impact in her clients' lives.
+When she's not working, Sydney enjoys unwinding with a good book, knitting, and staying competitive on the softball diamond as a proud member of her travel slow pitch softball team, the Rally Pigs.
+Above all, she cherishes the time she spends with her husband and her three beloved kitties, Max, Salem, and Shuri.

 Beth graduated from UMass Amherst with a B.A. in Sociology with a concentration in Criminal Justice.
 She has worked as a legal assistant in the areas of foreclosure, bankruptcy, personal injury, real estate, and estate planning.
 She also spent eleven years as an Administrative Assistant for a civil engineering firm.
 Beth has written several novels, one of which was turned into a Hallmark Channel original movie.
 She enjoys reading, puzzles, and spending time with her husband, son, and cat, Spruce.